tvilxyz/gestureInterface/README.md

 - **Connections**:
     - "CleanedData" directory comes from export_clean_files.py

+### `ml_data_preprocessing.ipynb`
+**Purpose**: Preprocesses the participants' data to be used as training/testing data in various ml models.
+Different models will have various preprocessing steps, though they do share a few common ones.

+- **Dependencies**:
+    - Uses output files from the "CleanedData" directory
+    - Requires stroke removal csv file, which contains a list of strokes that were created on accident for each participant session.
+    - For the label count file, labels will need to be manually inputted prior to calling the codeblocks for it.

+- **Connections**:
+    - "CleanedData" directory comes from export_clean_files.py

+### `ml_model_rf.ipynb`
+**Purpose**: Builds an random forest model

+- **Dependencies**:
+    - Uses preprocessed data files from ml_data_preprocessing.ipynb.
+There should be 7 statistics files outputted to a SummaryStatistics folder.
+This includes AccelerationStats.csv, AngleStats.csv, CurvatureStats.csv, DurationStats.csv, LengthStats.csv, SpeedStats.csv, and VelocityStats.csv.

+- **Connections**:
+    - "CleanedData" directory comes from export_clean_files.py

+### `ml_model_xgb.ipynb`
+**Purpose**: Builds an xg boost model

+- **Dependencies**:
+    - Uses preprocessed data files from ml_data_preprocessing.ipynb.
+There should be 7 statistics files outputted to a SummaryStatistics folder.
+This includes AccelerationStats.csv, AngleStats.csv, CurvatureStats.csv, DurationStats.csv, LengthStats.csv, SpeedStats.csv, and VelocityStats.csv.

+- **Connections**:
+    - "CleanedData" directory comes from export_clean_files.py

+### `ml_model_tcn.ipynb`
+**Purpose**: Builds an temporal convolutional neural network model

+- **Dependencies**:
+    - Uses preprocessed data file from ml_data_preprocessing.ipynb.
+It should be outputted to a NormalizedEgocentricData folder and called normalized_resampled_entire_data.csv or normalized_resampled_sw_data.csv based on which method the model should be trained on.

+- **Connections**:
+    - "CleanedData" directory comes from export_clean_files.py

-### `ml_preprocessing.ipynb`
+### `vr_data_processing_rf_xgb.ipynb`

-**Purpose**: Takes raw data directly from the Unity VR project and preprocesses for the ml model predictions.
+**Purpose**: Real time model prediction in VR.
+Takes raw data directly from the Unity VR project and preprocesses for the rf or xgb model predictions.
 Preprocessing includes removing hooks, egocentralizing, extracting features/summary statistics, and finally prediction.

 - **Dependencies**:
     - N/A